Get started

 To set up a conditional node:

-- Select whether to decline or approve applicants.
+1. Select whether to approve or reject applicants.
 You can also use both at the same time.

-A terminal step node can direct applicants to the manual review or block them automatically with the final rejection decision.
-Applicants may be terminated due to non-compliant personal data.
+You can use the review step node to send applicants for manual review or block them automatically—for example, due to non-compliant personal data—with the final rejection decision.
 Applicants who got a final rejection will not be allowed to even upload documents.

-- Select the type of the terminal step, which can be Final reject or Manual review.
+1. Select the type of the node, which can be Final reject or Manual review.

 Configure actions